 While enrollment is currently increasing within the District, it is reasonable to expect that the District cannot rely upon population growth as a major contributor to enrollment growth in the next 10 years.
-Additionally, the District captured, on average, less than a quarter of the graduates from its top feeder high schools in fall 2014.
+Additionally, the District captured, on average, less than a guarter of the graduates from its top feeder high schools in fall 2014.
 The District's enrollment is also heavily influenced by economic factors, as evidenced by the declines in enrollment during the "Great Recession."
-Per capita income in the service area is \$22,011, which is \$7,895 less than the statewide average.
-Furthermore, 16% of service area families are below the poverty line as compared to 12.3% of statewide families.

-Unprepared and Underprepared Students: 36.92% of all WSCH generated by English courses in the District during the fall 2014 term is attributable to basic skills courses.
+Unprepared and Underprepared Students:

+36.92% of all WSCH generated by English courses in the District during the fall 2014 term is attributable to basic skills courses.
 22.44% of all WSCH generated by mathematics courses in the District during the fall 2014 term is attributable to basic skills courses.
 The average CAASPP scores of students from the top ten feeder high schools to the District in the 2014-15 academic year reveal that 52% of students met or exceeded the standards for English and 25% of students met or exceeded the standards for mathematics.
 A large number of the faculty interviewed complained about the challenge of instructing students with severe basic skills needs, and worried that attaching prerequisites to their courses would decimate enrollment.

 Alternative Instructional Delivery Methods: From 2010-11 to 2014-15, enrollment in face-to-face only courses decreased by 4,597 students (-22.3%) and hybrid-only enrollment decreased by 32 students (-11.39%).
 During the same time period, students who enrolled in online-only classes increased by 423 students (85.8%) and enrollment in courses with multiple instructional methods increased by 1,860 students (28.04%).
 The number and proportion of students enrolling in traditional face-to-face only instruction has been declining and shifting to students utilizing online courses and multiple instructional methods for their courses.
 Additionally, several faculty mentioned in interviews the benefits of providing online courses.
 However, faculty did mention the extra work and time that goes into delivering an online course, and the perceived lack of training and institutional support for faculty offering online courses.
-Recently, there is amazing opportunity with the District's transition to the Canvas Learning Management System.
-According to the Professional Development Center, training for Canvas will include instructional design.
 As of spring 2015, 44 faculty at Crafton Hills College are approved to teach online.
 The number of faculty approved to teach online at San Bernardino Valley College is unavailable.